hashish9275/IMAGE-TRANSFORMATIONS/README.md

 ## Algorithm:
 ### Step1:
-Import necessary libraries such as OpenCV, NumPy, and Matplotlib for image processing and visualization.
+Import necessary libraries such as OpenCV, NumPy, and Matplotlib for image processing and visualization

 ### Step2:
 Read the input image using cv2.imread() and store it in a variable for further processing.